Return to Resources

 Beside each location is a small circle or ‘pin’ indicating where the associated text label is anchored on the map.
 As you pan, zoom, and rotate the map, both the text and pin will dynamically show or hide based on zoom level.
 The text portion of the label will always appear horizontally and maintain a consistent text size.

+Icons are visually distinctive, easier to recognize, and can convey information with only a quick glance.
+Mappedin Floating Labels can now use icons that help visualize categories throughout your venue.
+Have ultimate flexibility with customizable icons for each category within Mappedin's Editor.
 The best part is, these labels work automatically.
 Add locations to the Mappedin platform and watch your labels appear across all your maps.
-Whether on our Web App, Digital Directory, or a custom solution, Floating Labels have you covered.
+The Floating Labels with icons can be enabled on Mappedin Web App, Digital Directory, or a custom solution.

 Floating Labels have gotten even smarter!
 We constantly look for ways to evolve this feature and the latest release focused on three elements:

 We’ve seen massive increases to our performance capabilities due to more efficient loading and rendering of Floating Labels.
 This means that we are able to load many labels on the screen at once, giving more visibility to all the locations throughout a venue while ensuring user interactions are smooth.
 If we aren’t able to load a label right away, we display a slightly transparent pin, indicating you can zoom in further to reveal the text for that label.
 This is especially helpful for smaller locations within a venue such as information desks or kiosks.